Journaling – A Practical Way To Declutter Your Mind

 Help yourself to a weeks worth of free writing prompts!

 I wrote 7 days a week for years and years because I saw what others were gaining by doing this practice and I wanted what they had..
-I smile now when I think my amazing life today only cost me 20 minutes a day to get started back then!
+I smile now when I think that my amazing life today only cost me 20 minutes a day to get started!

 Today when I am stuck in thought or with an issue to sort I always turn to writing any hour of the day.